NagiosEnterprises/ncpa/docs/configuration.rst

 .. glossary::

     ip
         This determines what IP the agent will listen on.
 By default, it will listen on 0.0.0.0, which means it will listen on all interfaces and all name references.
-Specify this if you would only like the agent listen on a specific IP or name.
+Specify this if you would only like the agent to listen on a specific IP or name.

     port
         This specifies the TCP port the NCPA server will bind to.

     uid
         Determines which user the NCPA server will run as.